Sohamj70/Experiment-8/README.md

 2. Read two matrices from the user
 3. Check whether matrix multiplication is possible
 4. Initialize the result matrix with zeros
-5. Use three nested for loops
+5. Use three nested for loops (for, for, for)
 6. Multiply and add corresponding elements
 7. Store result in the result matrix
-8. Display the resultant matrix
+8. Display the resultant matrix (print)
 9. Stop

 Algorithm 6: Generate Combinations
 1. Start
-2. Initialize required range values
+2. Initialize required range values (range)
-3. Use nested for loops
+3. Use nested for loops (for, for)
 4. Generate different combinations
-5. Display each combination
+5. Display each combination (print)
 6. Stop

 Algorithm 7: Right-Angled Triangle Pattern
 1. Start
 2. Read number of rows
-3. Use outer for loop for rows
+3. Use outer for loop (for) for rows
-4. Use inner for loop to print *
+4. Use inner for loop (for) to print *
-5. Move to next line after each row
+5. Move to next line (print) after each row
 6. Stop

 Algorithm 8: Pyramid Pattern
 1. Start
 2. Read number of rows
-3. Use outer loop for row count
+3. Use outer loop (for) for row count
-4. Use inner loops for spaces and *
+4. Use inner loops (for) for spaces and *
-5. Print pyramid pattern line by line
+5. Print pyramid pattern line by line (print)
 6. Stop

 ### _**Conclusion**_